ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/etl-tools/dbt/dbt-incremental-model.md

    where id > (select max(id) from imdb_dbt.actor_summary) or updated_at > (select max(updated_at) from imdb_dbt.actor_summary)
    ```

-In this run only the new rows are added straight to imdb_dbt.actor_summary table, and there is no table creation involved.
+In this run, only the new rows are added straight to imdb_dbt.actor_summary table and there is no table creation involved.

 ## Delete+Insert mode (Experimental)

 Historically ClickHouse has had only limited support for updates and deletes, in the form of asynchronous [Mutations](https://clickhouse.com/docs/en/sql-reference/statements/alter/).
-These can be extremely IO intensive and should generally [be avoided](https://clickhouse.com/docs/en/sql-reference/statements/alter/).
+These can be extremely IO-intensive and should generally [be avoided](https://clickhouse.com/docs/en/sql-reference/statements/alter/).

 ClickHouse 22.8 introduced [Lightweight deletes](https://clickhouse.com/docs/en/sql-reference/statements/delete/).
 These are currently experimental but offer a more performant means of deleting data.